COVESA/dlt-daemon/doc/dlt_design_specification.md

 - Then the daemon enters initialization phase 2:
   - Initialize daemon data structures
   - Initialize ring buffer for client connection
   - Check if a runtime configuration exists, if yes load all stored application and context ids, as well as all log levels and trace statuses.
 Store this information to a local array.
-  - Prepare main loop
+  - Prepare the main loop
   - Initialize receiver objects for socket and serial connection
   - Initialize binary semaphore
-  - Create and start thread for timing messages, sending of these messages is disabled at default.
+  - Create and start thread(s) for timing messages, sending of these messages is disabled at default.
+- After phase 2:
+  - Initialize the offline logstorage, if the directory path is specified.
+  - Prepare timer for system watchdog, if specified.
+  - Prepare timer to check incoming events.
+  - Prepare timer to send ECU version, if specified.
+  - Initialize the gateway mode, if specified, then prepare the timer for gateway.
 - Now, the initialization is finished, and the DLT daemon enters the main loop.

 #### Main loop
 In the main loop, the following things occur:

-- Wait for event on the incoming named pipe or socket, the TCP connections (the one connection for new connections, and all TCP connections from clients), and possibly on the serial device, via poll() call.
+- Wait for event(s) on the incoming named pipe or socket, the TCP connections (the one connection for new connections, and all TCP connections from clients), and possibly on the serial device, via poll() call.
 - Distinguish from which socket/file descriptor the connection came, and handle them:
   - Event from TCP server socket (New DLT client to DLT daemon):
-    - Create new TCP connection
+    - Create a new TCP connection
     - If the newly created connection is the first TCP connection, send all log messages already stored in ring buffer to DLT client.
-  - Event from incoming named pipe or unix socket (DLT user library to DLT daemon):
+  - Event from incoming named pipe (FIFO) or Unix socket (from DLT user library to DLT daemon):
     - Use dlt receiver to read data
-    - As long as there are DLT messages available in received data:
+    - As long as there are DLT messages available in received data, the handle user messages type can be found at src/shared/dlt_user_shared_cfg.h
-      - Handle user message:
-        - **DLT_USER_MESSAGE_REGISTER_APPLICATION**
-        - **DLT_USER_MESSAGE_UNREGISTER_APPLICATION**
-        - **DLT_USER_MESSAGE_REGISTER_CONTEXT**
-        - **DLT_USER_MESSAGE_UNREGISTER_CONTEXT**
-        - **DLT_USER_MESSAGE_OVERFLOW**
-        - **DLT_USER_MESSAGE_LOG**
-        - **DLT_USER_MESSAGE_APP_LL_TS**
     - Move rest of data in front of buffer for next read attempt
   - Event from serial device (DLT client to DLT daemon via serial device)
     - Use other dlt receiver to read data